ynigoreyes/devsight/content/blog/first-blog/index.md

 ---
 title: My First Blog!
 date: "2019-03-22T07:43:57.091Z"
-description: "So what now?"
+description: "Hello, World!
+Welcome!"
 ---

-## Lets talk about Gatsby
+## Let's talk about Gatsby
 So I took some time tonight to start on a blog.
 I was looking at [Dan Abramov's](https://overreacted.io/) personal blog and I wanted to make something quick and easy to make.
 Here we are 3 hours later with a blog that actually works and is on Google App Engine.